soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

 print(df.head(20))
 ```

-How to extract limited number of results and damp the JSON object in a DataFrame:
+How to extract limited number of results and convert the JSON object in a DataFrame:
 ```Python
 #Extracting all the cities from OpenAQ
 resp = api.cities(df=True, limit=10000)